ZainabMB/ZainabMB.github.io/docs/planning.md

 # Project Proposal
-Journey Links: Finding ANPR cameras for drivers
+Community toilets: Finding community toilets for users
 ## Business Case

 ### Problem statement
-Getting unexpected tickets is very frustrating for drivers.
-Journey links is an app created to help drivers find ANPR cameras on their journeys to remind them to be cautious because they are being watched.
+Trying to find the nearest community toilets may sometimes be difficult to find when people are not somewhere that they are very familiar of.
+Community toilets is an app designed for users to find community toilets when in necessary conditions.

 ### Business benefits
-Journey links will benefit:
+Community toilets will benefit:
-<li>The driver: by showing them they need to be cautious and helping them avoid tickets</li>
+<li>The user: by helping them find community toilets in necessary conditions</li>
-<li>All Road users: by reducing accidents as the drivers are more cautious </li>
+<li>Community Improvement: By accessing to community toilets contributes to overall community well-being and development.</li>
-<li>Law enforcement: by making their jobs easier </li>
+<li>Environmental Benefits: By encouraging the use of designated toilets, it helps reduce pollution and keeps public spaces cleaner.</li>

 ### Options Considered
-Google maps offers something similar and could be an alternative, but it only gives notifications rather than showing the cameras on the app like journey links does.
+Toilet Finder app offers users to find public toilets.
+Unlike Toilet Finder app, Community Toilets gives access to users to find community toilets.
 ### Expected Risks
-It could aid drivers to break rules when they know they are not being watched
+It may not always be useful since it only shows community toilets which are only located near housing areas.
 ## Project Scope
-<li>Actor: The actor in this app is the driver</li>
+<li>Actor: The actor in this app is the user</li>
 <li>developed with: HTML and Javascript</li>
 <li>Platform: mobile use</li>
 <li>Data source: Bristol open data</li>